Bachelor of Science

 2018 Samantha Rose Baierl.
 Access limited to the Smith College community and other researchers while on campus.
 Smith College community members also may access from off-campus using a Smith College log-in.
 Other off-campus researchers may request a copy through Interlibrary Loan for personal use.

 Baierl, Samantha Rose, "Conjugating viral antigens to tumor-targeting proteins toward a novel immunotherapy" (2018).
-Theses, Dissertations, and Projects.
-1995.
+Honors Project, Smith College, Northampton, MA.

 Off Campus Download